News / Analysis

 Commodities – Oil soars on OPEC+

 Oil received a double shot of energy as the week ended, with OPEC+ members rededicating themselves to production quotas until the end of July.
-Baker Hughes count receding once more, this time by 16 rigs to 202, despite prices now high enough to make a return to shale production feasible.
+Baker Hughes count receding once more, this time by 16 rigs to 202, despite prices now high enough to make a The benefit one receives on an investment. to shale production feasible.

-With China reportedly upping imports to an all-time record 11.3mBpD, the commodity is now attacking the $40 mark.
+With China reportedly upping imports to an all-time record 11.3mBpD, the A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... is now attacking the $40 mark.

 |06:00 AM GMT||Germany||Industrial Production|